We're Here To Help

 2. Enable Bulk Shipping Optimization - if Shipwire receives an order that can be more efficiently configured by pulling from Case SKUs (assuming available inventory), Shipwire will use these to minimize the number of items being shipped.
 Shipwire will charge you only for the number of items processed in the optimized order.

-This is referred on the site as: Automated Lot Breaks, Automated Break Lots, lot breaks, B2B lot breaks, wholesale shipping, B2C shipping, and master carton breaks.
+This is referred on the site as: Automated Lot Breaks, Automated Break Lots, lot breaks, B2B lot breaks, wholesale shipping, B2C shipping, and master case breaks.

 When do I configure my account?

-Important Note: Plan ahead, having your manufacturer build your cartons and cases is much more cost effective than asking Shipwire to do it when the inventory is received.
-Failing to plan and package bulk items before sending merchandise to Shipwire will result in hefty special project fees and delays to your receiving (hourly costs + materials + sample shipments to you) to build up cartons at the point of receiving.
-Once products are received and inventoried you will incur per item outbound item fees and special project fees to build inventory into larger lots or cartons.
-To avoid these Special Project fees, Shipwire highly recommends you work with your supplier on packaging and send us bulk items in the ASN.
-You save significantly by sending Shipwire cartons in the original ASN and then allowing us to “break open” a carton into individuals for individual unit shipments (fees may apply).
-If you have questions about this please talk to Shipwire before sending us merchandise.
+Important Note: Plan ahead, having your manufacturer build your Inner Packs and Master Cases is much more cost effective than asking Shipwire to do it when the inventory is received.
+Failing to plan and package bulk items before sending merchandise to Shipwire will result in hefty project fees and delays to your receiving (hourly costs + materials + sample shipments to you) to build up master cases at the point of receiving.
+Once products are received and inventoried you will incur per item outbound item fees and project fees to build inventory into larger lots or cases.
+To avoid these project fees, Shipwire highly recommends you work with your supplier on packaging and send us bulk items in the ASN.

 Can Shipwire split my inventory on an order by order basis?